wiz-lang/wiz/readme.md

 "australian"
 ```

-- `ram_size` - the size in bytes of on-cartridge RAM that this cart uses.
+- `ram_size` (integer) - the size in bytes of on-cartridge RAM that this cart uses.
 If non-zero, the size must be power of two and greater than 4096 bytes.
 (Defaults to 0)
-- `expansion_ram_size` - the size in bytes of on-cartridge RAM that the expansion uses.
+- `expansion_ram_size` (integer) - the size in bytes of on-cartridge RAM that the expansion uses.
 If non-zero, the size must be power of two and greater than 4096 bytes.
 (Defaults to 0)
 - `battery` (bool) - whether or not this cart uses battery backed save RAM.
 (Defaults to `false`)
-- `special_version` - the special version of this cart.
+- `special_version` (integer) - the special version of this cart.
 (Defaults to 0)
-- `cart_subtype` - the sub-type identifier to use for this cart.
+- `cart_subtype` (integer) - the sub-type identifier to use for this cart.
 (Defaults to 0)
-- `title` - The title of the cart, as a 21-character string.
+- `title` (string) - The title of the cart, as a 21-character string.
 (Defaults to `""`)

 The License
 -----------